pushkaraj2007/ProjectPlanner/README.md

 ## ProjectPlanner

-Easily create your project ideas using AI
+ProjectPlanner helps you create unique project ideas based on tech stack and project complexity using AI.

 First, run the development server: